 The Gelb Center of NYC and White Plains, New York provides time-tested best in class treatment of sleep disorders.
-Patients from around the world with sleep disorders, including sleep apnea, seek out Doctor Michael Gelb’s top-rated treatments for their particular sleep disorder.
-The Gelb Center’s team of doctors offer a comprehensive inpatient diagnostic and treatment service for patients with primary sleep disorders including; obstructive sleep apnea, hypopnea, upper air way resistance syndrome, periodic limb movement disorders, Bruxism, parasomnias and more.
-The Gelb Center is additionally the pioneer in treating NYC sleep apnea patients.
-Doctor Michael Gelb is the co-inventor of the NORAD, or Nocturnal Oral Airway Dilator for Sleep Apnea and the Airway Centric ™ medical device.
+Patients from around the world with sleep disorders, including sleep apnea, seek out Dr. Michael Gelb’s top-rated treatments for their particular sleep disorder.
+The Gelb Center’s team of doctors offers a comprehensive inpatient diagnostic and treatment service for patients with primary sleep disorders including; obstructive sleep apnea, hypopnea, upper airway resistance syndrome, periodic limb movement disorders, Bruxism, parasomnias and more.

-The sleep specialist Doctor Michael Gelb, DDS, MS has earned the prestigious award of Top Doc New York® multiple years in a row and is a NYC top rated, best in class sleep specialist / sleep disorder specialist doctor on Vitals, HealthGrades, MakeMeHeal, Google+, RateMDs, and other doctor’s services rating websites.
-Dr. Gelb has been featured as a TMJ and Sleep Apnea / Sleep Disorders authority in The New York Times, The Chicago Tribune, Fox News, Fox Business News, CBS, CNN, Women’s Day , IVillage, The Globe & Mail, ACC News, and other national and international newspaper and networks.
+The sleep specialist Michael Gelb, DDS, MS has earned the prestigious award of Top Doc New York® multiple years in a row and is an NYC top rated, best in class sleep specialist / sleep disorder specialist doctor on Vitals, HealthGrades, MakeMeHeal, Google+, RateMDs, and other doctor’s services rating websites.
+Dr. Gelb has been featured as a TMJ and Sleep Apnea / Sleep Disorders authority in The New York Times, The Chicago Tribune, Fox News, Fox Business News, CBS, CNN, Women’s Day, The Doctors, ABC News, CBS News, and other national and international newspaper and networks.

 Snoring, obstructive sleep apnea, clenching, sleep bruxism, and excessive daytime fatigue and poor concentration and memory loss are the most common complaints from our sleep disorder patients.
 Snoring is the sound that is made when there is an obstruction as the air tries to move across the soft palate.
 Treatment for snoring ranges from improving nasal breathing through allergy treatment, sprays or surgery.
 Losing weight and sleeping on one’s side can be helpful for some people, while oral appliances are also effective for many snorers.

-Signs and symptoms of fragmented sleep: Excessive daytime sleepiness, Waking up gasping for air, Depression, High blood pressure, Morning headache, Poor memory, Neck size over 17, Poor sleep quality, Loud snoring
+Signs and symptoms of fragmented sleep: Excessive daytime sleepiness, waking up gasping for air, depression, high blood pressure, morning headache, poor memory, neck size over 17, poor sleep quality, loud snoring, and waking up tired.

 At The Gelb Center of NYC and White Plains, New York, a thorough evaluation is performed by our NYC Sleep Specialist doctors.
 The anatomical structures which can contribute to sleep disorders and/or sleep apnea including the: